Diabetes Foot Pathway

 - Refer non-vascular life/limb threatening foot problems to the medical team for direct admission.

 - Refer vascular life/limb threatening foot problems to the Vascular Hub at Southmead Hospital (see red flag section below).

 - Weston General offers a weekly MDT every Tuesday to treat diabetic patients with active foot problems that are not life/limb threatening.

 - Urgent referrals (those needing to be seen within 48hrs of referral) will need to be referred to Southmead hospital as below if unable to get to a Tuesday clinic appointment within this time span.

-Other referrals to be made via e-referrals using the same process as that used for 2WW referrals:-
+Referrals to the Weston clinic should be made via e-referrals using the same process as that used for 2WW referrals:-